aekupor/Flixster/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+  *  Added "view trailer" button from the "more details" page for users to easily view the trailer once they are looking at more details of movie.
+  *  Added "buy tickets" button from the "more details" page for users to be redirected to Fandango to buy tickets by using WebView.

 ## Video Walkthrough